sharmasharad795/TextGenerationDraculaStory/README.md

 1)LSTM has been used to generate a model which generates texts.

-2)We have trained our model here on Bram Stoker's Dracula.
+2)We have trained our model here on Bram Stoker's Dracula.The book can be found here: https://www.gutenberg.org/ebooks/345

 3)Three layers of LSTM have been used and run over 20-30 epochs.